Academic Catalog

 Demonstrate an understanding of basic cleanroom operation and protocol.

-Prerequisites: TEL 111 and TEL 121 and TEL 210 and MAT 210 and ENG 112.
+Prerequisite: TEL 111 and TEL 121 and TEL 210 and MAT 210 and ENG 112 and TEL 261* (*May be taken concurrently.)

 3 Credits2 Weekly Lecture Hours